Platelet-Rich Plasma (PRP) Therapies

 • Tendon injuries such as tennis elbow, patellar tendonitis

 • Plantar fasciitis and Achilles tendonitis or ruptures

 Because the injection of concentrated plasma comes from blood taken from the patient’s own body, there is no risk of allergic reaction or rejection.
 Side effects are rare, but can occur any time the skin is pierced and may result in infection, nerve injury, pain at the injection site, or tissue damage.

 How will I know if the PRP therapy is working?

 PRP does not provide immediate relief and is used to promote the body’s own healing processes to potentially speed up internal repair and recovery.
-There is limited data on the effectiveness of PRP therapy and clinical studies to date have not clearly demonstrated PRP to be more effective than other treatments.
+There is limited data on the effectiveness of PRP therapy.
+Consult with your specialist regarding the latest information on PRP.

 - Brian Bear, MD – Rockford, Roxbury

 - Rolando Izquierdo, MD – Algonquin and Elgin